Teacher Advisory Committee

 Since 2005, Daniel Glaze has taught AP, IB, and Honors Environmental Science at Grimsley Senior High School.
 He has also taught Biology and Astronomy courses to all high school grade levels.
 He participated in a NASA-funded grant program in 2011 and 2012 to develop research conducted at NC A&T University into high school and middle school curriculum.
 In addition to the Energy Literacy Fellows advisory committee, Daniel serves on the advisory committee for the NC Sustainable Forestry Teachers’ Academy run through the Forestry Extension Office of NC State University.
 He also serves on the Grimsley High School Leadership Team.
 Outside of formal education, Daniel works with his local Boy Scout program developing programing for their ecology and conservation programs, as well as their youth leadership development programs.

-Renee Jones teaches Earth/Environmental Science and Physical Science at the high school level.
-Although Renee has been a teacher for several years, she did not start exclusively teaching science until about 5 years ago.
-She is passionate about the sustainability of our planet and how to be a better steward to combat global climate change.
-Currently, Renee is working on her master’s degree in sustainable tourism and management with the hopes of fusing her love of travel with her teaching career and academic background.
+Renee Jones is passionate about the sustainability of our planet and how to be a better steward to combat global climate change.
+She has dedicated all of her academic career, and most of her personal life, to the education and implementation of the pillars of sustainability.
+Currently, Renee is working as the Green Schools Initiative Director – Cumberland County Schools in conjunction with Sustainable Sandhills.
+In addition, she is finishing her master’s degree in sustainable tourism and management with the hopes of fusing her love of travel with her professional and academic background.